altairsantosvix/candles_paterns/README.md

-A littler example of how to generate candles sticks
+This hmtl code show how to generate candles sticks